- CryoVEx AEM

 What was the purpose of CryoVEx AEM?

 ESA operates the CryoSat mission which is dedicated to the measurement of sea ice thickness in the Arctic.
 Numerous CryoSat Validation Experiments (CryoVEx) have been performed over the past several years.
-York University has led the CryoVEx 2014 field campaign, also refered to as CryoVEx AEM, to obtain ground-truth data from Arctic sea ice to validate the satellite measurements.
+York University led the CryoVEx 2014 field campaign, also refered to as CryoVEx AEM, to obtain ground-truth data from Arctic sea ice to validate the satellite measurements.

 CryoVEx 2014 was carried out in March and April 2014, a large, international field campaign in the Arctic to obtain these validation measurements.
 It included airborne ice thickness surveys with York University's airborne electromagnetic (AEM) ice thickness profiler, and in-situ measurements on ice floes visited by aircraft.

 The CryoVEX 2014 campaign performed measurements over the Beaufort Sea and Arctic Ocean north of Canada (Ellesmere Island) and Greenland.
 Airborne surveys and ground-based snow and ice measurements were performed.
 In the Beaufort Sea the ground-based measurements were carried out at two ice camps operated by the University of Washington for the Office of Naval Research Marginal Ice Zone project.

 Seven AEM surveys were carried out between 18 and 31 March.